skrew/AHDispatch/README.md

 If you aren't using ARC, you can still use AHDispatch by specifying the [`-fobjc-arc`](http://clang.llvm.org/docs/AutomaticReferenceCounting.html#general) compiler flag for the `AHDispatch.m` file in your target's *Compile Sources*  section of the *Build Phases* tab.

-## Functions by Task
+##Functions by Task

 A summary of the vaious calls available in `AHDispatch.h`.

-### Creating and Managing Throttled Queues
+###Creating and Managing Throttled Queues

 `ah_throttle_queue_create`

 `ah_throttle_queue`

 All queues created are serial in nature.
+Changing the throttle time of a queue, will not effect blocks already submitted to the queue.
+They will invoke a throttle block with the throttle time that existed when they were submitted to the queue.

-### Queuing Tasks for Throttled Dispatch
+###Queuing Tasks for Throttled Dispatch

 `ah_throttle_async`